home-assistant/home-assistant.io/source/_integrations/wled.markdown

 Home Assistant threats every segment of the LED strip as a separate light entity.

-Only native support features of a light in Home Assistant are supported (which includes effects).
+Only native supported features of a light in Home Assistant are supported (which includes effects).

 ## Services